-value\type describes the type of value that is to entered into the alignment record.
+value_type describes the type of value that is to entered into the alignment record.
 It can be set explicitly to one of the valid one-letter type codes.
-If unset, an appropriate type will be chosen automatically.
+If unset, an appropriate type will be chosen automatically based on the python type of value.